 Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 In short: Reasoning mode is Gemma 4's built-in ability to "think" before responding.
 It's enabled by default.
 On a 16 GB M1, it takes 20 to 73 seconds depending on the task.
-It cannot be fully disabled via Ollama, but its duration can be reduced using /no_think.
+It cannot be completely disabled via Ollama, but it can be shortened using /no_think, the think: false parameter, or thinking_budget.
 Read when it's worth doing and when it's not.

 🧠 What is reasoning mode and how did it appear in Gemma 4

 Gemma 4 is the first model in Google's lineup that can think before answering.
-This isn't marketing – it's a separate technical mechanism that truly changes the quality of responses.
+This isn't marketing – it's a distinct technical mechanism that genuinely improves response quality.

 Reasoning mode (or thinking mode) is the model's ability to generate an internal monologue of reasoning before the final answer.
-The model builds a plan, checks logic, corrects itself – and only then provides the result to the user.
-What you see in the final answer is already the result after internal "error correction."
+The model constructs a plan, checks logic, corrects itself, and only then presents the result to the user.
+What you see in the final answer is the outcome after internal "error correction."

 Where it came from

-The idea of "thinking before answering" is not new – but it only became widespread in open models around 2025-2026.
+The idea of "thinking before answering" is not new, but it only became widespread in open models around 2025-2026.
 The first to popularize this approach were DeepSeek-R1 (a Chinese open model) and OpenAI o1.
-Both showed that a model that spends time on internal reasoning solves complex tasks significantly better than a model that answers immediately.
+Both demonstrated that a model spending time on internal reasoning solves complex tasks significantly better than a model that answers immediately.

 How it works technically